leanghok120/moody/README.md

 ### Inspiration

 I got this idea of creating my own tiling windows manager in a dream.
-After I woke up, I decided to create moody since I had no projects to work on. moody is inspired by dwm's minimalism and i3's simplicity
+After I woke up, I decided to create moody since I had no projects to work on. moody is inspired by dwm and ragnarwm